varnerlab/CHEME-4800-5800-ComputingBook/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 # Define array
 A = [1 2 ; 3 4]; # the semicolon forces a newline

-# compute the determinant, store in the variable value
+# compute the determinant, and store in the variable value
 value = det(A);

 # What is the det(A)